Onuorah-Joshua-Nwani/FinergyCloud_Deployment/GITHUB_SETUP.md

 ## License Consideration

-The code doesn't include a LICENSE file.
-Consider adding one before making the repository public:
+The code includes a MIT LICENSE file for open source distribution.
-- MIT License (most permissive)
-- Apache 2.0 License
-- GPL v3 (if you want derivatives to be open source)

 ## Ready to Go!

-Your FinergyCloud platform is now clean of Replit dependencies and ready for:
+Your FinergyCloud platform is completely original and ready for:
 - ✅ GitHub repository
 - ✅ Open source sharing
 - ✅ Production deployment
 - ✅ Team collaboration
 - ✅ Portfolio showcase

-The platform demonstrates a complete renewable energy investment solution with modern web development practices and comprehensive features.
+The platform demonstrates a complete renewable energy investment solution with modern web developmentevelopment practices and comprehensive features.